 As a resident, you have several priorities competing for a piece of your paycheck: lifestyle expenses, long-term savings goals, and medical student loan debt.
 Loan repayment typically starts six months after graduation, and options vary based on the type of loan you have.

-If you have federal student loans and need extra help making payments, for example, you can explore a loan forgiveness program or an income-driven repayment (IDR) plan, which can lower monthly payments for eligible borrowers based on their income and household size.
-You also have the option to postpone payments during residency, but the interest will continue to accrue and add to your total balance.
+If you have federal student loans and need extra help making payments, for example, you can explore a loan forgiveness program or an income-driven repayment plan, which can lower monthly payments for eligible borrowers based on their income and household size.
+You can also postpone payments during residency, but the interest will continue to accrue and add to your total balance.

-Your medical student loan debt may feel overwhelming, but there are a couple of ways to consider tackling it.
+Medical student loan debt may feel overwhelming, but there are a couple of ways you can tackle it.
 With the avalanche approach, you prioritize debt repayment based on interest rate, from highest to lowest.
 With the snowball approach, you pay off the smallest balance first and then work your way up to the highest balance.

 While the right approach is the one you’ll stick with, Walsh often sees greater success with the snowball approach.
 “Most people should start with paying off the smallest balance first because then they’ll see progress, and progress leads to persistence,” he says.

 You may want to consider refinancing your student loans as part of your repayment strategy.
 When you refinance, your existing loans are paid off and you get one new loan.
 You may be able to get a lower interest rate, which could potentially reduce your monthly payments.
+You may also pay more interest over the life of the loan if you refinance with an extended term.
 Some lenders, including SoFi, also provide benefits for residents and other medical professionals.

 Though the refinancing process is fairly straightforward, “People overestimate the amount of work it takes to refinance and underestimate the benefits,” Wash says.
 A quarter of a percentage point difference in an interest rate might seem small, but if you have a big loan balance, it could save you quite a bit.